Ahmad-alsanie/co2-monitoring-service/README.md

 - Exporting configuration to a config repo for rapid development
 - Rate limiting the API not to allow abuse
 - Handle concurrent requests and ensure thread safety
+- Adjust the returned http status code to be more descriptive and meaningful